BGSs2019/data_science_practice/README.md

+This analyses checks some hypotheses.
+Example of data overview using pandas library.

 Repositry structure:
 1. Project - music_analyses.ipynb - Yandex Music data analyses

-This analyses checks some hypotheses.
-Example of data overview using pandas library.
+Analyses:
+1. User preferences comparison according to day of the week and time

+Libraries:
+1. Pandas